czyz/aftereffects_ESD/README.md

 # **Why?**

 Widespread access to quality text-to-image and image-to-image machine learning models is a new phenomenon, and it's difficult to predict what kinds of inputs we'll all be passing to the model in a year or two.
 Versatile tools serving as middleware to feed prompts and images to the machine learning models are great for exploration.
-This plugin is meant to aid in the use of these tools for the exploration of the use of image and prompt batch sequences for animation or even single-image setting exploration.

-After Effects is a compositing application that can both export PNG sequences for Stable Diffusion's img_2_img function, and also features a **very** extensive toolset for keyframing changes in values over time and/or scripting values in Javascript.
-So Adobe's application provides the user-friendly tools, and this script is meant to add functions that help patch its output into InvokeAI, which then feeds that output to Stable Diffusion.
+After Effects is a compositing application that can export PNG sequences and also features a **very** extensive toolset for keyframing changes in values over time and/or scripting values in Javascript.
+This plugin is meant to add functions that help patch the output of After Effect's user-friendly tools into InvokeAI, which then feeds commands to Stable Diffusion.
+Ultimately the plugin is meant to aid in the use of InvokeAI for the exploration of the use of image and prompt batch sequences for animation or even single-image settings exploration.

 Here's an incomplete list of ideas to which this script might be of use: